rust-lang/rust/src/doc/trpl/traits.md

 The names don't actually change to this, it's just for illustration.
-But as you can see, there's no overhead of deciding which version to call here, hence 'statically dispatched.'
+But as you can see, there's no overhead of deciding which version to call here, hence *statically dispatched*.
 The downside is that we have two copies of the same function, so our binary is a little bit larger.